VianneyR4/ddsa-rwbuild-package/README.md

-# proformajs-vue3
+# ddsa-vue3-views@1.0.0

-A vue3 version of proformajs-vue.
+A vue3 version of ddsa-vue3-views.

 This repo uses [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) to create two npm libraries:
-* proformajs-vue3 - components for creating protocols and running enactments
+* ddsa-vue3-views - components for creating protocols and running enactments
-* proformajs-vue3-perform - a subset of the components needed to run enactments

 This repo uses CI to:
 * check the code format with prettier